 The Basement Tapes thus on ice, Levon returned to the group in October and from January to March 1968 they recorded the first album of their own, naming themselves simply “The Band”, which was released later in 1968 on Capitol Records.

-The album – “Music from Big Pink” – sold only mediocre, but was critically acclaimed by music press and musicians alike worldwide.
+The album – “Music from Big Pink” – sold only so-so, but was critically acclaimed by music press and musicians alike worldwide.
 In Rolling Stone, Al Kooper gave it a rave review, and Eric Clapton, George Harrison and Roger Waters of Pink Floyd praised it wholeheartedly.
-The single “The Weight” earned popularity on account of its inclusion on “Easy Rider“.
+The single “The Weight” earned popularity on account of its inclusion on the popular motion picture “Easy Rider“.
 In 2003, the album was ranked number 34 on Rolling Stone magazine’s list of the 500 greatest albums of all time, maintaining the rating in a 2012 revised list.
 No other band was more reported on ever in Rolling Stone Magazine, not even the Beatles, and perhaps no other band has a comparable internet archive – see http://theband.hiof.no/

 It was strange music, far away from the flashy sound of the sixties, the experiments of the Beatles or Jimi Hendrix, laid back – some called it boring – old-fashioned, unpretentious, the sound you might hear in your local beer bar from an amateur band.
 But then it stuck – the old-fashioned songs had their own, unobtrusive way of growing on you – the odd line that seemed familiar, proverbs and adages you might have heard in childhood from your mom or grandfather, allusions on the Bible and Sunday preachings, striking and funny observations, remembrances of your high school sweetheart – in their unobtrusive way, the music formed a picture of the past, of growing up in rural, white America.
 Glimpses of family life, love and sorrow, war and peace, the all-encompassing microcosm that, in the end, forms a human life.